How to Post to Instagram From Desktop in 2026

 Learn more: How to Post Content Across All Social Media Platforms

-Issue 1: "File type not supported"
+Symptoms: "File type not supported" error, upload button greyed out.

 Solution:

-- Use free converters like CloudConvert or HandBrake
+- Use CloudConvert or HandBrake to convert

 Solution: